dreamscale-io/Dragon-Compiler/README.md

-# ObjectScript-Compiler
+# Dragon-Compiler
 ![Penrose](https://images-na.ssl-images-amazon.com/images/I/41LxH9EJnFL._AC_SL1000_.jpg)

 ## Specification

-We will create a simple cli compiler with the rust programming language.
-The objective of this project is to help answer the question of, Is there a way to universal create and share data models.
+We will create a simple cli  for Dragon with help of rust programming and assembly programming language.
+Knowledge of how to operating systems work, and how to program one is a required prerequiste.
+Any programmer is capable of learning how to do this with little patience.
+The objective of this project is to help answer the question of, Is there a way to universal create and share data models through dynamically typed imperative statements..
 Alot of attention has been focused on OpenAPI standards which is awesome.
 This project provides a key part to the solution set.
-Here we aim to be able to allow our compiler using ObjectScript.
+Here we aim to be able to allow our compiler using Dragon.

 ## First Principals
 Our first example will create a happy object compiler, with the pretense that we always write code correctly the first time ;).